blender/blender/doc/python_api/rst/info_gotcha.rst

 Python threading with Blender only works properly when the threads finish up before the script does.
 By using ``threading.join()`` for example.

-Heres an example of threading supported by Blender:
+Here is an example of threading supported by Blender:

 .. code-block:: python